 How does it work?

 Knowing how cloud computing works is interesting.
 The structural design can be categorized into two main sections: Front end and back end.
-The front end is controlled by the end-user or client or, say, the web browser that uses the cloud services.
-The back end is the network of servers with any computer program and data storage system that runs, handles, and maintains the cloud (Succinctly- The service provider).
+The end-user or client controls the front end or the web browser that uses the cloud services.
+The back end is the network of servers with any computer program and data storage system that runs, handles, and maintains the Cloud (Succinctly- The service provider).

 Can Cloud computing be pocket-friendly?